The detailed information on these pages will remain free thanks to those who advertise here. If you shop or use their services, please thank them!

 Boat Launch- dirt ramp with minimal parking

 Handicap Accessibility- both loop trails are paved, but you must cross some dirt from the parking areas to get on the trails.
-Part of the Rail Trail Loop is along city street edge, you could park on a side street and begin there.
-Rest room accessibility not known.
+Rest room is a porta potty with a lip

-Access- Rath Avenue at the corners of Bryant or Slagle
+Access- Rath Avenue at the corners of Bryant or Slagle, and at the gazebo

 Restrictions- No dogs at all in the developed gravesite portion of the cemetery.
 In other areas dogs must be leashed.
 Slagle east of the loop trail is one way west, and Plank east of the loop trail is one way east.

-Seasonality- not plowed in winter; no rest rooms or water in winter
+Seasonality- path is plowed in winter; no rest rooms or water in winter

 Ecosystem- bordered by city streets on the east, south and west, and on the north by the Lincoln River; varies from urban to marshy river edge to woods, and includes city cemetery

-Other points of interest- The city compost pile is just east of the cemetery, and the Christmas tree recycle drop-off is on Beechwood St. Many old graves, with names of historic interest to Ludington can be seen in Lakeview Cemetery
+Other points of interest- The city compost pile is just east of the cemetery, and the Christmas tree recycle drop-off is on Beechwood St. Many old graves, with names of historic interest to Ludington can be seen in Lakeview Cemetery.
+Dog park at the northeast corner.

 Additional Facilities- Cartier Park Campground- There are nearly 200 campsites, toilet and shower building (open in summer), a playground, and pop machines.
 Contact: